Topaz, California: Fire protection district

 Topaz is served by the Antelope Valley Fire Protection District, which was formed in 1947 and covers 33 sqmi of the Antelope Valley.
 The District maintains a fire station in Topaz.

 Water district

 Topaz is served by the Antelope Valley Water District, which was formed in 1961.

+Education

+Topaz is served by the Eastern Sierra Unified School District for grades PK-12.